House of Cards season 6 review: Robin Wright should have taken over long ago

 It's no spoiler to say Frank Underwood doesn't make it into the sixth and final season of House of Cards.
 Netflix announced the character's offscreen demise in a teaser trailer for the new season, following accusations of sexual harassment against actor Kevin Spacey.

 But let's not dwell on Spacey.
 A huge part of the show's appeal has been the interplay between Spacey's Frank Underwood and his wife Claire, played by Robin Wright.
-And in season 6, streaming on Netflix worldwide Friday, the show finally belongs to Claire, and to Wright.
+And in season 6, streaming on Netflix now, the show finally belongs to Claire, and to Wright.

 She's so good, so believable, I couldn't help but wonder if House of Cards should have killed off Francis Underwood even sooner.